-With regard to gender experts inside the organizations we expected that certain individuals would emerge as leaders in particular issue areas.
-The data do not confirm this expectation.
-Table 15 lists the 25 most influential gender experts inside organizations (i.e. those who were mentioned at least twice).
-When we looked at where the respondents who nominated these individuals were situated, we found that most of our top experts are influential in multiple issue areas.
-We again encounter some academics who also are consultants: Naila Kabeer emerges at the top here as well, and Anne-Marie Goetz's status no doubt is related to the visibility of her academic work even before joining UN Women.
-But influential individuals inside organizations also gain authority from their office: The high rankings of both Michelle Bachelet, Head of UN Women at the time of the survey, and Doris Bartel, Senior Director of the Gender and Empowerment Unit at CARE, are no doubt related to the status they held in their organizations and their recognized leadership.
-When it comes to influence in non-academic networks, issue areas may matter less than organizational affiliation.
+Anne Marie Goetz's status no doubt is related to the visibility of her academic work even before joining UN Women.
+But influential individuals inside organisations also gain authority from their office: The high rankings of both Michelle Bachelet, Head of UN Women at the time of the survey, and Doris Bartel, Senior Director of the Gender and Empowerment Unit at CARE, are no doubt related to the status they held in their organisations and their recognised leadership.
+When it comes to influence in non-academic networks, issue areas may matter less than organisational affiliation.